epiverse-trace/cleanepi/README.md

 almost all the other exported functions, which can also be called independently to perform a specific cleaning task.

 Most functions **cleanepi** will return a list with 2 elements:

-1. the processed input data (could be modified or not) 2. a report object returned as list.
+1.  the processed input data (could be modified or not).
+2.  a report object returned as list.

 ## GENERAL DATA CLEANING